arturmpinho/Dusty-Lantern/testing.md

 * Pending payments

 The user will has available a dedicated space to display all the won auctions.
-To attain this the best way possible, I first retreive the user's past orders, if any.
+To attain this the best way possible, I first retrieve the user's past orders, if any.
 At the same time, loop through all the bids placed by the user, taking the auction id as a parameter and appending the matches to a unique auctions list, if the bid is not there yet.
-Afterwards, from the unique auctions list, I retreive the highest bid restricting the search to the only auctions where the user was the highest bidder, and checking if those items have been already sold.
+Afterwards, from the unique auctions list, I retrieve the highest bid restricting the search to the only auctions where the user was the highest bidder, and checking if those items have been already sold.

-This functionality has passed all the tests and is working as intended, only displaying the current pending to be paid auctions ti the user, if he/she has them, or a cheering sentence if all payments are up to date.
+This functionality has passed all the tests and is working as intended, only displaying the current pending to be paid auctions to the user, if he/she has them, or a cheering sentence if all payments are up to date.

 * Default Delivery Information